cabal-club/cable/handshake.md

 ### 5.2 Fragmentation
-The maximum Noise message length is 65535 bytes, so any input `plaintext` exceeding this length must be fragmented in order to facilitate encrypted transport.
+The maximum Noise message length is 65535 bytes, so any input `plaintext` exceeding this length MUST be fragmented as specified below in order to facilitate encrypted transport.

 At a high level, this is done by the following steps: